It is difficult to find written documentation or early cookbooks on the history

 ** Potatoes are different sizes.
 If you end

 up with more potato, you will need more confectioner's sugar.

 Bake or microwave the potato until a fork pierces it easily.

-Mix in vanilla, maple or almond extract, and powdered sugar until you have a stiff, workable dough.
-Add the fruit
+Mix in vanilla extract, maple flavoring, or almond extract, and powdered sugar into the mashed potato mixture until

 you have a stiff, workable dough.
 As the remaining sugar is added, the mixture will become very stiff and difficult to